fireship-io/fireship.io/content/lessons/flutter-realtime-geolocation-firebase/index.md

 }
 ```

 Now we have a map with a little bit of interactivity.
-Move the camera around, then click the buttom in the bottom right and it will place an marker on the map.
+Move the camera around, then click the button in the bottom right and it will place an marker on the map.

 {{< figure src="img/flutter-marker-googlemap.png" alt="Flutter google map with basic markers" >}}